annswob/STE/STE.md

 :blue_book: Tips:
 ## Talk to your SME.
 Try to build a personal relationship with your SME.
 First, they should know you as a person.
-Then, it is easier to work together.
+That way, it is easier to work together.
 ## Offer to do something for them.
 Help your SME with a work issue.
 Everyone likes helpful people.
 Bring cake to work or buy your SME lunch.
+This can build a stronger relationship.
 ## Prepare for the meeting
-When you meet your SME, learn everything that you can about your technical issues.
+When you meet your SME, learn everything about the problematic issues.
 Prepare specific questions to ask your SME.
 ## Be empathetic.
 Be calm if your SME does not respond quickly.
-Send a reminder e-mail.
+Send them a reminder e-mail.
 ## Value your own time and work.
 Set ground rules.
 Respectfully inform the SME about your deadlines and work hours.